ulgenklc/temporal_network_analysis/docs/source/Dynamic Community Detection(DCD).rst

 Skeleton coupling
 *************************

-The API is desogned to perform a GridSearch on the parameter spaces of algorithms.
+The API is designed to perform a GridSearch on the parameter spaces of algorithms.
 For example, if one is utilizing skeleton coupling Multilayer Modularity Maximization, then you can provide a range of values for resolutions parameter and interlayer edge weights.
 Note that by default, interlayer coupling will be uniform diagonal.

 .. code-block:: python

     interlayer_edge_weights = np.linspace(0, 1, 6)
     resolutions_parameters = np.linspace(0.9, 1.1, 6)